QED0711/cantus-firmus/README.md

 In the above example, inside the `useEffect` callback, we have defined an interval that performs some action every second so long as `myValue` in the state is truthy.
 Presumably, we would want to be able to change the value of `myValue` to something falsy in some other component, and to have that cancel the interval.
 Due to the closure, this will not work as `state.myValue` will be set inside the interval callback to whatever its initial value was, and no updates will be read.

 For situations such as these, all CF contexts are initialized with dynamic getter methods by default.
 As the name implies, these getters serve as wrappers by which to access your state.
 Just as we get a `setters` object in our context, we also get a `getters` object that is auto populated with getter functions.
 The syntax is also similar to our setters: if you have a value, `myValue`, you will then have a getter called `getMyValue`.
 If you require nested getters, you can set `nestedGetters` to `true` in your CF initialization.
+Nested getters would then look something like `getNested_value`

 We can very easily change the code above to work with one of these dynamic getters.